 ג – Gimel = you get the whole pot

 ה – Hay = you take half of the pot

 ש- Shin = you put a coin into the pot

 When the pot is empty, each player has to add a coin.
 If someone loses all their coins, they’re out of the game.
 Whoever gets the most coins in the end wins.

 Here’s a video showing how to play the dreidel game…

 Enjoy and Happy Hanukkah!

 Check out Mama Lisa’s collection of Hanukkah songs and recipes (including latke recipes).

 Many thanks to Daria (children’s musician and performer) for sharing her dreidel photo!

 This article was posted on Sunday, December 18th, 2011 at 11:40 am and is filed under Countries & Cultures, Dreidel Game, Hanukkah, Holidays Around the World, Israel, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.